 Mark Walker Biography

 Mark Walker was a Peace Corps Volunteer in Guatemala and spent over forty years helping disadvantaged people in the developing world.
-He managed programs abroad with CARE and Plan International and for over thirty years raised funds for such organizations as Food for the Hungry, MAP International, Global Brigades, Make A Wish International and was the CEO of Hagar USA, which supports survivors of human trafficking.
-A long time Rotarian, Walker was the Club President of Scottsdale North Rotary, the District World Community Service Chair for three years and active in the Youth Exchange program where all three of his children went to Germany or France.
+He managed programs abroad with CARE and Plan International and, for thirty years, raised funds for organizations such as Food for the Hungry, MAP International, Global Brigades, and Make-A-Wish International.
+He was the CEO of Hagar USA.
+A long-time Rotarian, Walker was the Club President of Scottsdale North Rotary.

 Writer